 - Master of Education (M.Ed.) - concentration in Jewish Instructional Education

-- M.S. in Nonprofit Management - concentration in Jewish Nonprofit Management or Jewish Educational Administration
+- M.S. in Nonprofit Management - concentration in Jewish Studies or Jewish Educational Administration

 - M.A. in Jewish Professional Studies

-M.S. in Nonprofit Management, the Master of Education, and the M.A. in Jewish Professional Studies are offered entirely online.
-The M.S. in Camp Administration and Leadership includes a practicum in the student’s own summer camp environment.
-Some programs also require a few additional courses to meet Midcareer Fellowship requirements.
+The M.S. in Nonprofit Management, the Master of Education, and the M.A. in Jewish Professional Studies are offered entirely online.
+The M.S. in Camp Administration and Leadership includes a practicum in the student’s own summer camp work environment.

 The Midcareer Fellowship program was first launched in 2013 to support greater job competency, increased marketability, and more diversified skills for Jewish professionals.
 The program is ideal for Federation, JCC, and synagogue administrators, Hillel staffers, youth group directors, day and supplementary school educators and administrators, Jewish camp directors and others who work in American Jewish organizations and agencies.